-Women’s Athletics: Basketball, Cheer/STUNT, Cross Country, Golf, Lacrosse, Soccer, Softball, Tennis, Track & Field, Volleyball
+Women’s Athletics: Basketball, Beach Volleyball, Bowling, Cross Country, Cheerleading, Golf, Lacrosse, Soccer, Softball, Tennis, Track & Field, Volleyball

-Men’s Athletics: Baseball, Basketball, Cheerleading, Cross Country, Football, Golf, Lacrosse, Soccer, Tennis, Track & Field
+Men’s Athletics: Baseball, Basketball, Bowling, Cross Country, Cheerleading, Football, Golf, Lacrosse, Soccer, Tennis, Track & Field, Volleyball

 According to the recent National Association of Colleges and Employers (NACE) First Destination Survey, Tusculum graduates’ career outcomes were over 7% better than the national average, and more Tusculum graduates were employed full-time than the national average.

 Tusculum has a long history of success from graduates in its various major programs of study.
 Below are just a few notable alumni:

 - Scott Niswonger, Chairman of Landair Holdings, Inc.

 - Marianne Lewis, Dean of Cass Business School, University of London

 - Ken Bowman, Retired Chemist at Alcoa, Holds nearly 20 patents

 - Yu Wen “Steven” Lin, New York College of Dentistry